 What's to come

 In 2016, DeWalt introduced the first ever cordless table saw.
-The DeWalt DCS7485T1 FLEXVOLT [B01H9BM0NW] (Est. $450) runs on a 20V/60V MAX* FLEXVOLT lithium battery, which is included.
+The DeWalt DCS7485T1 FLEXVOLT (Est. $450) runs on a 20V/60V MAX* FLEXVOLT lithium battery, which is included.
 The kit also comes with a fast charger.
 Its 8.25" blade is smaller than average, but it's still capable of ripping through ¾-inch oak.
-Chris Ermides of Tools of the Trade, who tested the saw at a media event, says it "performed as you'd expect a table saw should – except it wasn't plugged into anything."
-There are no full-scale professional tests of this saw available yet, but keep an eye out for it in future versions of this report.
+Robert Courtney of Tools of the Trade gave this new saw a positive review in 2017, saying it's accurate, portable, and quiet – but its smaller blade size and limited runtime make it inappropriate for big jobs.
+There isn't a lot of user feedback for this saw so far, but keep an eye out for it in future versions of this report.

 Average Customer Review: